 Where Will You Serve?

 Micah Fellows has made a commitment to Birmingham, Samford's home for over a century.
 Birmingham has a distinctive role in the progress of human and civil rights.
 The city provides unique opportunities in a vibrant culture of service and an educational commitment through numerous organizations and city-wide initiatives.
-Micah Fellows work with service partners in high-need neighborhoods to enact positive change, while also learning effective methods of service and community leadership.
+Micah Fellows work with service partners to enact positive change, while also learning effective methods of service and community leadership.
 To see where some of our current students are serving, look at our Current Micah Fellows bios.

 How Do I Become a Micah Fellow?

 Click on the "Apply Today" icon to the right of this page.
 You will be asked to complete an application form, upload a comprehensive resume, answer an essay prompt and upload a recommendation letter.
 To apply, prospective students must have a minimum ACT score of 26 or corresponding SAT score.

 Our application deadline is December 1, 2019 for the Class of 2024.
 Selected students will be invited to interview for the Micah Fellows program.
 After an Interview Day in February 2020, 12-15 students will be selected as the Micah Fellows Class of 2024.

 If you have any questions about Micah Fellows, the application process or scheduling a visit please contact Caroline Janeway at (205) 726-2841 or email@example.com.

 How Can My Organization Become a Community Partner?